Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/User_Access_Logging.md

   - Total number of access.

-  - First and last access timestamps.
+  - First, last, and daily access timestamps.

   - Client `IPv4` or `IPv6` address.
 On Domain Controllers, the hostname associated the `IP` address at that time may be retrievable as machine